naveedkumbhar/scripting/README.md

 #12 LengthCount.sh
 This script prompts the user to enter a value and then calculates and displays the length of the input.

+#13 .conkyrc

+This is conky configuration used for customized widget on desktop screen